Autodesk/sydevs/user_manual/atomic_nodes.md

 The atomic node source code can be found in [atomic_node.h](https://github.com/Autodesk/sydevs/blob/master/src/sydevs/systems/atomic_node.h).

-## Sample Declaration
+## Example Declarations

 An example of an atomic node is the `queueing_node` class found in [queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/queueing_node.h), which is part of the [queueing](https://github.com/Autodesk/sydevs/tree/master/src/examples/demo/queueing) demonstration project.
-Below is the class declaration.
+Below is the class declaration, which inherits from `atomic_node`.

 ```cpp
 /**